Ladsm/CrawlerGame/README.md

-To use music and sound effects, unzip Sounds&Mus.zip and place the Sounds&Mus folder next to the exe
+To use music and sound effects, unzip Sounds&Mus.zip and place the Sounds&Mus folder next to the .exe